 4. Join Target Circle

 Doing back-to-school shopping at Target will let you earn rewards through Target Circle .
 You can access hundreds of deals as well as earn 1% back when you shop (or 5% back when you shop with your Target RedCard).
-Then, you can redeem your savings on later purchases.
+You can redeem your savings on later purchases.
+Another perk: You may also see special discounts on back to school, such as 20% off a purchase for college students.

 5. Use Cash Back Credit Cards